fbpx

 When to plant Bearded Iris

 For best establishment, plant Iris from mid to late summer so they will establish new roots by winter.
 They prefer a weed-free, rich soil, amended with organic matter such as peat moss or compost.
-You may want to do a soil test first, particularly for soil acidity or pH, as they prefer a neutral to slightly acid (6.5 to 7.0) soil.
+You may want to do a soil test first, particularly for soil acidity or pH, as they prefer neutral to slightly acid (6.5 to 7.0) soil.
 If the soil test indicates a need for phosphorus—good for root growth—add rock phosphate (organic) or superphosphate mixed in prior to planting.
 In most cases, soils contain enough phosphorus.

 How deep to plant Iris